-This financial aid home page has been designed to assist you, the student, and your family in understanding the complexities of the financial aid process.
-However, there is one thing that you should remember, the selection of a school should not be made until the availability of financial aid has been explored.
+Westminster College in Pennsylvania is here to assist you, the student, and your family in understanding the complexities of the financial aid process.
+However, there is one thing that you should remember: the selection of a school should not be made until the availability of financial aid has been explored, which can include grants, loans and merit-based scholarships.
 Most people have the misconception that income is the only factor in determining need.
-However other variables are considered such as: family size, number of family members in college, age of older parent, savings, investments, and various allowances to income and assets.
+However other variables are considered, such as family size, number of family members in college, age of older parent, savings, investments, and various allowances to income and assets.
 This means that you should file the FAFSA form and review the financial aid available to you through Westminster College.
-Our goal is to help you receive the aid for which you are eligible and in the process, we hope to make Westminster affordable for you and your family.
+Our goal is to help you receive the aid for which you are eligible, and in the process, we hope to make Westminster affordable for you and your family.

 Since its founding in 1852, Westminster College has offered students of all economic backgrounds a superior liberal arts education.
 There are many financial resources available to students and families who seek assistance.
 Financial aid is money to be used in meeting expenses related to the completion of an educational program.

 The financial aid award is based on your individual financial need and eligibility, and may include various types of aid.
 This is your financial aid package.
 This package may include any combination of college scholarships, grants, loans, and/or employment.
 Eligible students meeting required deadlines are offered the maximum amount of aid available after considering external sources such as the Federal Pell Grant, State Grants and non-Westminster college scholarships.
 In general, to qualify for the various types of Financial Aid you must have:

 To apply for Financial Aid begin by completing the Free Application for Federal Student Aid (FAFSA).
 In order to receive consideration for as many programs as possible you should file a Free Application for Federal Student Aid (FAFSA) each year before May 1st.